genenju/KeywordLineFilter-kwlf/README.md

 It is a command line tool to filter (text) lines from shell pipline.
-Usually it can be used with the 'cat' command to search the contents of text files: cat xxx.log |kwlf "error" # To find the line containing 'error' in the log file
+Usually it can be used with the 'cat' command to search the contents of text files:

+eg. Use 'cat xxx.log |kwlf error' To find the line containing 'error' in the log file

 ### Multiple keyword searches:
 ```